HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

   sql_file="transition_animation_names.sql"
 ) }}

-One reason for the high ranking of “unknown/other” is the animation label `a`, which was around 6-7% of all named animations.
+One reason for the high ranking of "unknown/other" is the animation label `a`, which was around 6-7% of all named animations.
 (The most likely companion to these, `b`, had a 2% prevalence.)

-The weak showing of “move” and “slide” style animations might seem surprising, but remember: these are specifically types of `animation`.
+The weak showing of "move" and "slide" style animations might seem surprising, but remember: these are specifically types of `animation`.
 Transitions driven by the `transition` property are not represented in this sample.
 It is highly likely that many simple movements (and fades) are handled with transitions, and `animation` is reserved mostly for more complex effects.

 ## Responsive design